 Conductor Derek Gleeson kept perfect pace and never overwhelmed the action . . .
 I doubt there has been a better Rigoletto in Dublin.
 The President of Ireland led a prolonged standing ovation, and deservedly so.
-The Sunday Business Post, September ‘08
+The Sunday Business Post

 Gleeson recorded the first Gaelic rendition of Prokofiev’s Peter & The Wolf.
 He conducts The Dublin Philharmonic Orchestra (“DPO”) in Carolan Suite on Patrick Cassidy’s CD, Deirdre of the Sorrows (BMG/Windham Hill), and with The DPO recorded and conducted American composer Don Ray’s orchestral suite, Family Portrait and the premier recording of Ray’s Concerto for Piano and Orchestra with Philharmonia Bulgarica, released on Albany Records.
 He recorded Ray’s Homestead Dances with The DPO, released on Albany Records in 2007.

-In January 2009, as Music Director and Conductor, Gleeson and The Dublin Philharmonic Orchestra embarked on its inaugural United States ten week tour of 49-cities in 24 states, presented under the auspices of Columbia Artists Management, Inc. In July 2010, Gleeson and the DPO toured China, performing at the Shanghai Grand Theatre’s World Expo Program, and two concerts opening the Beijing Festival summer season at the National Centre for the Performing Arts at the Opera House, televised throughout China to over 400 million people.
+In 2009, as Music Director and Conductor, Gleeson and The Dublin Philharmonic Orchestra embarked on its inaugural United States ten week tour of 49-cities in 24 states, presented under the auspices of Columbia Artists Management, Inc. In July 2010, Gleeson and the all-Irish DPO toured China, performing at the Shanghai Grand Theatre’s World Expo Program, and two concerts opening the Beijing Festival summer season at the National Centre for the Performing Arts at the Opera House, televised throughout China to over 400 million people.
 The Orchestra returns to China in 2014/2015.
 Future tours include Germany, France, Switzerland, Austria.